DupeisTaken/ap-research-toolkit/README.md

   program.
 - **Resolution:** **Right-click (or Control-click) the app → Open**, then confirm.
 Alternatively, allow it under **System Settings → Privacy & Security**.
 This is only required the first time you launch it.
+Check [Open a Mac app from an unknown developer - Apple Support](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) for further details.

 ### Symptom: `ModuleNotFoundError: No module named 'tkinter'`